Classical Civilisation | Sixth Form | King's Ely | Private School near Cambridge

 The course will equip you with the skills to analyse texts, visual and material sources and understand people; above all, it will teach you how to think deeply.

-AS and A Level Classical Civilisation will enable you to explore key Classical texts and visual and material sources in depth and, through studying their ancient context and themes, draw insights which you can apply to the world today.
+A Level Classical Civilisation will enable you to explore key Classical texts and visual and material sources in depth and, through studying their ancient context and themes, draw insights which you can apply to the world today.

 Classroom teaching is complemented by talks from internal and external speakers, visits to museums and theatres, and trips at home and abroad.